 Lessons for resilience within supply chain disruptions

-The more you understand the background and the causes of the current supply chain disruptions, the more you can apply what you've learned to targeted modernization projects that enable more proactive and resilient operations.
+The more you understand the background and the causes of the major supply chain disruptions in history, the more you can apply what you've learned to targeted modernization projects that enable more proactive and resilient operations.
 This is crucial, especially as enterprise IT priorities continue to rise along with supply chain analytics and enterprise investment.

 Lack of real-time visibility into the entire supply chain is the underlying cause of most failures, making it difficult to react rapidly to unforeseen changes.
 For example, in a survey conducted by McKinsey, 71% of company executives said their companies were more at risk from supply-chain disruption than before.
 Unfortunately, too many organizations are still ill-equipped to achieve such visibility.
 Instead, they are hampered by many systems, siloed data, and manual processes that are cumbersome, slow, and prone to errors.